taiwoamao1/Vehicle-sales-/README.md

 Seasonal naives show the average mean each month is the same as the following month.

 ARIMA model- shows a steady flow in the trend.
+- From the above result of the residuals the best-fit forecasting model is the exponential time series (ETS) with  Ets= Residual SD = 0.9472.
+The lower the value the better the fit.

 ### Below is the forecasting result for the next 3 years.